+SCHOOL ENGINEERING

-SCHOOL ENGINEERING ACADEMIC UNIT DEPARTMEN T OF COMPUTER R SCIENCE & ENGI NEERING LEVEL OF STUDIES GRADUATE COURSE CODE A2 SEMESTER COURSE TITLE ALGORITHM S FOR DATA SCIE INCE INDEPENDENT TEACHI if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach omponents of the course, e.g. TEACHING CREDITS - tory Exercices 4 7 Add rows if necessary.
-The organisation of methods used are described in detail at (a of teaching and the teaching COURSE TYPE general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: NO LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) http://ecourse.uoi.gr/enrol/index.php?id=1677
+ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE & ENGINEERING NEERING

+LEVEL OF STUDIES GRADUATE

+COURSE CODE A2 SEMESTER

+COURSE TITLE ALGORITHM S FOR DATA SCIE ENCE

+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. the credits are awarded for the WEEKLY TEACHING HOURS CREDITS

+Lec tures/Labora tory Exercices 4 7

+Add rows if necessary.
+The organisation of teaching and the teaching sation of teaching and the teaching

+methods used are described in detail at (d

+COURSE TYPE Special back kground

+general background, special background, specialised general

+knowledge, skills development

+PREREQUISITE COURSES: NO

+LANGUAGE OF INSTRUCTION Greek

+and EXAMINATIONS:

+IS THE COURSE OFFERED TO YES

+ERASMUS STUDENTS

+COURSE WEBSITE (URL)